1982/83

 Gary Barnet, Kevin Brock, David Fogg, Steve Hardwick, Trevor Hebberd, Mark Jones, George Lawrence, Malcolm Shotton, Mick Vinter.

-Spall began a 3-year association with Oxford United, during what is still considered to be the club's greatest period.
+Spall began a three-year association with Oxford United during what is still regarded as the club's greatest period.

-Spall didn’t do a great job of reproducing the club crest on these shirts.
-The Ox’s head was stretched and also had the curve at the top of the head inverted.
+However, they struggled to accurately reproduce the club crest on these shirts.
+The Ox's head appeared stretched, and the curve at the top of the head was inverted.

 Long